Everything your pet care business website should include.

 7. Blog

-You may be asking yourself - Does my website really need a blog?
-Well, there are many benefits to blogging for your business.
-It can help your business get found online and establishes your credibility.
-Your Blog page should list your blog posts from most recent to oldest, preferably with an image and preview text for each article to catch the reader’s eye and encourage them to click to continue reading.
-If you’re struggling with blog ideas, check out our blog post detailing 7 easy posts for your pet sitting business.
+Your blog page should display posts from newest to oldest, ideally with an image and preview text for each article to catch the reader’s eye and encourage them to click through.
+If you’re struggling with blog ideas, check out our post featuring 7 easy blog topics for your pet sitting business.

 8. Policies Page